 Thank you for your interest in the Rush Pediatric Residency Program!
-Our program stresses excellence in general pediatric education to prepare residents for careers in primary care, hospital-based medicine or for a fellowship in a pediatric subspecialty.
+Our program emphasizes excellence in general pediatric education to prepare residents for careers in primary care, hospital-based medicine or for a fellowship in a pediatric subspecialty.
 Our mid-sized program allows for individual attention and a comfortable environment where students, residents and faculty are well-acquainted.
 Our graduates consistently cite the commitment of our faculty to their teaching role, the responsibility and decision-making skills our residents develop, and the involvement of residents in shaping the program as our strengths.

-Our curriculum incorporates the ACGME core competencies and stresses a problem-oriented, evidence-based approach to patient care.
+Our curriculum incorporates the ACGME core competencies and the pediatric milestones.
+We teach a problem-oriented, evidence-based approach to patient care.
 Our facilities include Rush Children's Hospital (a hospital within the largest private medical center in Chicago), the Pediatric Primary Care Center, a separate subspecialty clinic area and several off campus clinic sites.
 Our affiliation with the John H. Stroger, Jr. Hospital of Cook County enhances the educational experience of our residents.
 Since 2012, we have a new Emergency Department, NICU, and Mother-Baby Unit, all located in our state-of-the-art Tower Building.
 A renovation of our PICU and general ward is in the works.

 Pediatric residents at Rush are involved in all aspects of their program.
 We count on their contributions to both curricular and extracurricular matters.
 We encourage you to peruse our website.
 We offer superb training within a supportive environment in a world class city!
 We look forward to meeting you this interview season.